Our Team

 Return to top

-Denise Hargraves, Golden Horizons
+Denise Hargraves, Golden Horizons Adult Day Care

 With over 25 years of hands-on experience in Adult Care, Home Care, and one-on-one support for individuals with special needs, I’ve dedicated my career to serving others with compassion, professionalism, and respect.